PasqualeZingo/trafficGen/netBuilder/full-email-server/postfix-conf/README.md

 # Files
 Below there is a list of the files in this directory and a description of their function.
+If you wish to reconfigure the email server image, you will need to re-build the image.

 ## master.cf
 This contains the services the postfix server will run.